-Information security laws and regulations are telling us to conduct risk assessments before we develop our security and compliance programs.
+Information security laws and regulations are telling us to conduct cyber security risk assessments before we develop our security and compliance programs.
 They insist on this so our security goals are meaningful to each of us, rather than aspiring to a generic list of controls that were written by experts who never met us and don’t understand our businesses.
 But at HALOCK we are seeing risk assessments that may be increasing the risks of the organizations that perform them.
 One very common risk assessment mistake is defining risk impacts by purely selfish criteria, such as bottom-line profits or executive compensation.

 The information risk assessment methods most commonly described by laws, regulations and standards are consistent with ISO 27005 and NIST SP 800-30.
 What both of these methods have in common is that risks are calculated by multiplying an ‘impact’ score by a ‘likelihood’ score to determine the risk score.
 The logic of the process is to prompt us to pose risk statements like this: “I expect that threat ‘x’ could compromise the security of asset ‘y’, creating an impact of ‘a’ as frequently as ‘b’.”

 But there is additional business value in ISO 27005 and NIST SP 800-30 because they also both require that ‘impacts’ should be defined in terms of the organization’s mission or business.
 This alignment of risk with an organization’s mission improves the nature of the above risk statement so that it is more meaningful.
 The risk statement would be modified to say, “… creating an impact to our mission of ‘a’ as frequently as ‘b.’”
 Now when an organization plans its investments in security safeguards, they know whether those controls are reasonable and appropriate in light of their mission.
 This helps prioritize how you are managing risk.

 But a selfishly defined mission could increase your liabilities.
 Let’s compare two risk statements that define impacts differently.